 Speaking of getting a good tailor is a shoot and miss experience.
 Due to lack of strong laws, there is little relief for contracts gone sour, getting your money back is not worth the effort, and the fabric is wasted.
-Prospective clients of these fashion designers, ask around for recommendations, this informal way of getting recommendations is not helpful as it can be biased or subjective i.e., vary from person to person.
-When they do get the reviews, and settle for their choice of tailors, clients have to deal with the expectation of disappointment, missed deadlines, and little excuses that only means more dashed hopes
+Prospective clients of these fashion designers ask around for recommendations. this informal way of getting recommendations is not helpful as it can be biased When they do get the reviews, and settle for their choice of tailors, clients have to deal with the expectation of disappointment, missed deadlines, and little excuses that only means more dashed hopes

-Most individuals have been burnt by these severally by these tailors, and have mostly given up on the local tailors, but the skills and knowledge of the tailors are unique and cannot be replicated by industrialized processes or foreign designers, because their work is not repeatable and the need to adapt to different styles, not for a season or fashion trend, but from client to client.
+Most individuals have been burnt by these tailors and have mostly given up on local tailors.However, the skills and knowledge of the tailors are unique and cannot be replicated by industrialized processes or foreign designers.
+This is because their work is not repeatable and the need to adapt to different styles, not for a season or fashion trend, but from client to client.
 Technology has not caught up to replace tailors, most garments on sale in the west, from high end stores, to the cheap knock off in supermarkets are sewn by hand abroad, some of them in countries with little regard for workers safety.

 Attending an occasion without the right attire is frowned upon